retaildevcrews/caf-terraform-landingzones-starter/enterprise_scale/construction_sets/aks/online/aks_secure_baseline/environment_naming.md

 # Environment Naming

-The CAF implmentation of aks-secure-baseline uses a terraform provider, [azurecaf_name](https://registry.terraform.io/providers/aztfmod/azurecaf/latest/docs/resources/azurecaf_name), to name all the azure resources.
+The CAF(Cloud Adoption Framework) implementation of aks-secure-baseline uses a terraform provider, [azurecaf_name](https://registry.terraform.io/providers/aztfmod/azurecaf/latest/docs/resources/azurecaf_name), to name all the azure resources.
 This provider has different settings that can be used to control the generated names.

 To get deterministic names, use these settings.
 The `global_settings` is set in [global_settings.tfvars](./configuration/global_settings.tfvars)